Student, Educator, Performer, and Curator

 As a kid, I always enjoyed singing devotional songs at the local temple, or hitting random pots and pans at home.
 I started taking tabla lessons, but my passion kept driving me towards singing.
 At the age of three, I was enrolled in the Pandit Jasraj School of Music Foundation, Vancouver.
 I received my preliminary training from Smt.
 Asha Lohia of the Jasraj school, as well as from another local teacher Smt.
 Neeraja Aptikar.
 My association with the school gave me opportunities to learn from my BadeGuruji Pandit Jasraj and other representatives of the Mewati gharana.
 After my association with the school, I took a period of self-study, after which I found amazing Gurus for my intensive training.
 I currently receive taleem in khayal from Pandit Dr. Arun Dravid, and in khayal and dhrupad from Pandit Arijit Mahalanabis.
 I am also fortunate to receive guidance from Pandit Sanjeev Abhyankar.

 My gayaki (style) is mainly shaped by the confluence of the Mewati and Jaipur-Atrauli gharanas, but also exhibits elements of Agra, Gwalior, and Kirana.
 My approach to Hindustani raga sangeet brings contemporary experience into the context of a traditional art-form.
 It is constantly evolving, finding itself situated beyond time and space, but stays firmly rooted in its essence.
-My music is shaped by drawing on elements of self-introspection, personal narratives, religio-philosophical beliefs, and artistic expression.
+My music is shaped by drawing on elements of self-introspection, personal narratives, metaphysical beliefs, and artistic expression.
 I also enjoy composing and have created bandishes (compositions) in different ragas and compositional styles.
 Apart from my Gurus, some artistes who inspire my music are: Pandit Mallikarjun Mansur, Vidushi Kesarbai Kerkar, Pandit Kedar Bodas, Vidushi Mogubai Kurdikar, Pandit Maniram, Pandit Kumar Gandharva, and Vidushi Asgari Bai.